ethereumproject/go-ethereum/README.md

 This command will:

  * Start geth in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
  * Start up Geth's built-in interactive [JavaScript console](https://github.com/ethereumproject/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereumproject/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereumproject/go-ethereum/wiki/Management-APIs).
 This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth --attach`.

+## Developing and advanced useage

+This project is migrated from the now hard-forked [Ethereum (ETHF) Github project](https://github.com/ethereum), and we will need to slowly migrate pieces of the infrastructure required to maintain the project.
+We will apply all upstream patches unrelated to the DAO HF while organizing development.

+Comments are being made in the codebase with the tag `!EPROJECT` recommending actions that must be taken to help complete the migration.

 ### Full node on the Ethereum test network

-Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+If you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
 $ geth --testnet --fast --cache=512 console